Morgan-Leon/yanivefraim.github.io/_posts/2014-12-15-pre-caching-angularjs-templates-using-html2js.markdown

 image: /assets/article_images/2014-08-29-welcome-to-jekyll/desktop.jpg
 ---

 Using AngularJS templates / partials is awesome.
 It gives you the ability to be modular.
-The problem with that is that it creates an extra http request for each template (assuming you have a different template file for each template, which you should!) /r/n A cool trick is using Grunt/Gulp plugin called html2js (if you're not using Grunt.js/Gulp.js, this could be a great time to start to).
+The problem with that is that it creates an extra http request for each template (assuming you have a different template file for each template, which you should!).
+A cool trick is using Grunt/Gulp plugin called html2js (if you're not using Grunt.js/Gulp.js, this could be a great time to start to).
 This plugin will pre compile all of your html templates to javascript, wrapping it as an Angular.js module and putting it into $templateCache.
 The output javascript could be concatenated into the main js file, minified and gZipped.
 Cool...
 Installing the plugin:

 >Grunt{% highlight js %}